brickadia-community/omegga/README.md

 * If your brickadia is crashing and omegga works, type `/debug` into omegga console or run with `omegga --debug`
 * If your omegga isn't starting, run with `omegga --verbose`
 * If a plugin is crashing, message the plugin developer
-* If you're getting an EACCES error when running `npm i -g omegga`:
+* If you're getting an EACCES error when running `npm i -g omegga` in WSL 1:
     1. Set your WSL to WSL 2
     2. `npm i -g omegga`
     3. Set your WSL back to WSL 1